xcart/xcart-docs/_pages/kb_en/sales_channels/sell_your_products_with_buy_button.md

 Embedded Buy Buttons are compatible with the **WordPress.org platform** — but **not** with WordPress.com, because it strips custom script tags embeds.
 This documentation describes WordPress 4.2.2.
 Your version might be different.
 {% endnote %}

-#### Add embed code to a post
+#### Add the Embed Code to a Post

-To add embed code to an individual post:
+To add your embed code to an individual post:

 1. In your X-Cart admin, create a Buy Button and copy its embed code from the **Embed Code** dialog (or click **Copy embed code to clipboard**):